-Food and Nutrition: Family Child Care homes and CDC programs provide all infants jar food, cereal and teething biscuits.
-Family Child Care homes and CDC programs offer ready to feed iron-fortified formula for infants in full- and part-day programs.
+Food and Nutrition: Family Childcare homes and CDC programs provide all infants canned food and cereal.
+Family Childcare homes and CDC programs offer ready to feed iron-fortified formula for infants in full- and part-day programs.
 These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline.
 Parents/guardians are responsible for preparing bottles and providing an adequate number of bottles labeled with the date, child's first and last name and contents.

 Glass bottles are only allowed upon parental request.
 The glass bottles must have a rubber grip or silicone sleeve (sold as a unit).
 All bottles must have caps.
-Medications or cereal may not be mixed with formula, unless otherwise indicated in the SNAP/ MIAT care plan due to medical reasons.
+Medications or cereal may not be mixed with formula, unless otherwise indicated in the MIAT care plan due to medical reasons.
 Bottles for infants may only contain formula or breast milk.
 Whole milk is allowed for children over 12 months.